DM41X User Manual

 Now the module should be active.

-This is quick step by step reference how to activate printer module.
+Here is a quick step-by-step reference for how to activate a printer module:

 Steps